-Market Risk Disclosures.
+Market Risk Disclosures

 The following discussion about our market risk disclosures involves forward-looking statements.
 Actual results could differ materially from those projected in the forward-looking statements.
 We are exposed to market risk related to changes in interest rates, foreign currency exchange rates and equity security price risk.
 We do not use derivative financial instruments for speculative or trading purposes.

-Interest Rate Sensitivity.
+Interest Rate Sensitivity

 We maintain an investment portfolio consisting mainly of income securities with an average maturity of less than five years.
 These available-for-sale securities are subject to interest rate risk and will fall in value if market interest rates increase.
-We have the ability to hold our fixed income investments until maturity, and therefore we would not expect its operating results or cash flows to be affected to any significant degree by the effect of a sudden change in market interest rates on its securities portfolio.
-We believe foreign currency and equity risk is not material.
+We have the ability to hold our fixed income investments until maturity, and therefore we would not expect our operating results or cash flows to be affected to any significant degree by the effect of a sudden change in market interest rates on our securities portfolio.
+We believe that our foreign currency and equity risks are not material.

-The following table presents the principal amounts and related weighted-average yields for our fixed rate investment portfolio at December 31, 2000:
+The following table presents the principal amounts and related weighted-average yields for our fixed rate investment portfolio at December 31, 2001 and September 30, 2001: